Fudan-iGEM/2025-wiki/pages/experiments.md

 ## Chitin staining

-We stained cells with **calcofluor white** according to the following protocol.
+We stained cells with calcofluor white according to the following protocol.

-1. Sample 150 μl from the cell culture from the ancestor.
+1. Sample 150 μL from the cell culture from the ancestor.
 2. Remove the supernatant through an iterated process of centrifugation and pipetting medium removal.
-3. Build 15 μL of 1 mg/mL calcofluor solution into 500 μl 1× phosphate-buffered saline solution (PBS) and mixed with the yeast pellet.
+3. Build 15 μL of 1 mg/mL calcofluor solution into 500 μL 1× phosphate-buffered saline solution (PBS) and mixed with the yeast pellet.
 4. Incubate the sample in the dark at room temperature for 25 min.
 5. Remove the calcofluor media by centrifugation and pipetting.
 6. Add 200 μL 1× PBS on top of the pellet.
 A total of 20 μL of this cell suspension was pipetted onto a clean glass slide and covered with a coverslip for microscopy analysis.